ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

   Only generate the PIConGPU input files.
   This can be useful in more complex workflows and/or for fine-grained control and debugging.

-For other means of interacting with your simulation, see the corresponding `API documentation`_.
+For other means of interacting with your simulation, see the corresponding :ref:`API Documentation <python_package/api/index:API Documentation>`.

 Tutorial: Setting up a simple LWFA
 ==================================